balderdashy/sails-docs/reference/blueprint-api/Remove.md

 + If the primary record does not exist, this responds using `res.notFound()`.
 + If the foreign record does not exist, it is created first.
-+ If the collection doesn't contain a reference to the foreign record, this action will have no effect.
++ If the collection doesn't contain a reference to the foreign record, this action will not modify any records.
 + If the association is 2-way (meaning it has `via`), then the foreign key or collection it points to with that `via` will also be updated on the foreign record.

 ### Parameters